csalzano/exfil/README.md

 ### 1.2.0

 - __Added__ Adds the GPL 2 license file
-_ __Added__ Adds instructions to change the email address used to overwrite the admin email
+- __Added__ Adds instructions to change the email address used to overwrite the admin email
+- __Changed__ Changes the file download feature to present a menu with five choices instead of just yes/no on the whole wp-content folder

 ### 1.1.1